End of the story for the "Fantastic Beasts" franchise?

 A lot of things have gone wrong behind the scenes of the fantastic beastsfranchise.
 Warner Bros. of course tries to make the wizarding world as big as possible, which is no surprise given the lucrative movies that have come out so far.

-But the release of Fantastic Beasts: The Secrets of Dumbledore is one that was preceded by all sorts of controversy.
-Just think of the criticism writer JK Rowling received for her comments about transgender women, the actions of Ezra Miller, and the lawsuit against Johnny Depp.
+But the output of Fantastic Beasts: Dumbledore’s Secrets is one that has been preceded by all kinds of controversy.
+Just think of the criticism writer JK Rowling received for her comments about transgender women, the actions of Ezra Miller and the lawsuit against Johnny Depp short.

 Box office selections